Ravencentric/ravencentric.github.io/content/blog/match-case-dict.md

     case {"deploy": str(environment), **rest} if not rest: ...
 ```

-The latter is probably better because you don't have to update the length check.
+The latter is probably better because you don't have to update the number you're checking.